LucianBuzzo/dungeoneer/README.md

 }
 ```

- - **Type** - The tile type, can be one of 'wall', 'floor' or 'door'.
+ - **type** - The tile type, can be one of 'wall', 'floor' or 'door'.
- - **Neighbours** - An array containing the tiles immediately surrounding this one.
+ - **neighbours** - An array containing the tiles immediately surrounding this one.
  - **nesw** - An object containing the tiles immediately north, south, east, and
 west of this tile.

+## License

+The project is licensed under the MIT license.